kietnt124/expense-tracker/README.md

 Expense Tracker is a Python application that helps you track your daily expenses.
 It allows you to add, view, and delete expenses and categories and visualize your spending patterns using pandas and matplotlib.

+For me, I've loaded in some data randomly created by ChatGPT, manipulated by Pandas, and visualized them by Matplotlib.
+Feel free to use my ipynb file as a reference!

 ## Features

 1. **Add a new expense**: Record a new expense with the amount, date, category, and description.